codybartfast/ccfile/ReadMe.md

 ----------------------------------------------------------------------------

+&nbsp;

 Files Checks
 ------------

-The normal writing process is:
+The normal write process is:

 * New data is written to the _temporary_ path.
-* The existing file is moved to the _backup_ path overwritting any existing file.
+* The existing file is moved to the _backup_ path overwritting any existing backup.
 * The _temporary_ file is moved to the _file_ path.
 * Archive is called.